United Fruit Company: Cuba

 By the early 20th century, the UFCO began its operations in Cuba by controlling large tracts of land and influencing local governance and labor markets.
 In the early 1920s, the UFCO established its central hub for operations in the Cuban city of Banes where the banana plantations were run by the antillano population.
 The antillano population refers to migrants from the British Caribbean, more specifically from Jamaica and Haiti.
 With the introduction of the UFCO in Banes, the city was transformed socially and economically, due to an increase in employment, better infrastructure, and more law enforcement.

+The United Fruit Company also had an impact on local communities in Cuba, more so in the eastern province of Oriente.
+The company obtained massive land areas in other places such as Banes, and developed farming facilities in the area.
+This monopoly of land made them more dependent on foreign production.
+Meanwhile, plantation work attracted masses of workers such as Cuban or immigrant workers revealing how United Fruit transformed the land utilization and life in eastern Cuba.

 Company holdings in Cuba, which included sugar mills in the Oriente region of the island, were expropriated by the 1959 revolutionary government led by Fidel Castro.
 By April 1960 Castro was accusing the company of aiding Cuban exiles and supporters of former leader Fulgencio Batista in initiating a seaborne invasion of Cuba directed from the United States.
 Castro warned the U.S. that "Cuba is not another Guatemala" in one of many combative diplomatic exchanges before the U.S. organized the failed Bay of Pigs Invasion of 1961.